 - Pre-existing Amorous Relationships Between Supervisors and Subordinate Employees

 The University recognizes that an amorous relationship may exist prior to the time an individual is assigned to a supervisor.
 Supervisory, decision-making, oversight, evaluative or advisory relationships for someone with whom there exists or previously has existed an amorous relationship is unacceptable unless effective steps have been taken to eliminate any potential conflict of interest in accordance with this Policy.
-The current or prior existence of such a relationship must be disclosed by the employee in a position of authority prior to accepting supervision of the subordinate employee to the Office of Diversity and Equity and/or the Office of Faculty and Staff Labor Relations.
+The current or prior existence of such a relationship must be disclosed by the employee in a position of authority prior to accepting supervision of the subordinate employee to the Office of Institutional Equity and/or the Office of Faculty and Staff Labor Relations.
 Working with the Office of Faculty and Staff Labor Relations, the relevant managers will determine whether the conflict of interest can be eliminated through termination of the situation of authority.
 The final determination will be at the sole discretion of the relevant dean or vice president.

 - If an Amorous Relationship Occurs or has Occurred between a Supervisor and his/her Subordinate Employee

-If, despite these warnings, a University employee enters into an amorous relationship with someone over whom s/he has supervisory, decision-making, oversight, evaluative, or advisory responsibilities, that employee must disclose the existence of the relationship immediately to the Office of Diversity and Equity and/or the Office of Faculty and Staff Labor Relations.
+If, despite these warnings, a University employee enters into an amorous relationship with someone over whom s/he has supervisory, decision-making, oversight, evaluative, or advisory responsibilities, that employee must disclose the existence of the relationship immediately to the Office of Institutional Equity and/or the Office of Faculty and Staff Labor Relations.
 In consultation with appropriate University administrators, the relevant dean or vice president will determine whether the conflict of interest can be eliminated.
 The final determination will be at the sole discretion of the relevant dean or vice president.
 In most cases, it will be unlikely that an acceptable resolution to the conflict of interest will be possible.
 If the conflict of interest cannot be eliminated, the supervisor’s employment standing may need to be adjusted.
 In addition to the amorous relationship itself, a supervisor’s failure to report the existence of the relationship with a subordinate employee is also a violation of this Policy.
 The University encourages immediate self-reporting, and will consider this factor in the context of any resolution that may be able to be reached.